 The flies are not bad either.
 We still have some but nothing like before.

-I read somewhere that there was an experiment done somewhere where they put Muscovies in cow pans.
+I read somewhere that there was an experiment done where they put Muscovies in cow pans.
 The fly population was reduced by 80-90 percent!
 Isn’t that amazing?

 They scare snakes away – I have to admit that I am not entirely sure if I can give them the glory for this one because I also have another dog patrolling the farm this season and a couple of guineas, but we had no snakes here this year.